 Attached below are some hybrids from Mandai Orchid Garden.

 Seems that there’s been some misconception and we’ve been getting several calls and emails calling us Mandai Orchid Garden.
 Note that Toh Garden did not take over Mandai Orchid Garden.
 We’ve purchase part of their orchids prior to its closure to preserve these heritage orchids.
-Plants available for this heritage orchids are limited and not available in large quantity unless its produced to order.
+These heritage orchids are limited quantity and not available in large quantity unless its produced to order.
+If you are a hobbyist or collector, you can still drop by our farm to purchase the plants.

 *This entry was backdated.